pirosikick/eslintrc-editor/docs/rules/generator-star-spacing.md

-# Enforce the spacing around the * in generators (generator-star-spacing)
+# Enforce spacing around the * in generator functions (generator-star-spacing)

 Generators are a new type of function in ECMAScript 6 that can return multiple values over time.
 These special functions are indicated by placing an `*` after the `function` keyword.